 Point To Point

 Supply chain disruptions tend to strike when we least expect them.
 In many cases, they are often the result of events that are out of our control.
-From inclement weather to international relations, and even pandemics, on-time freight delivery is rarely a can never be fully guaranteed.
+From inclement weather to international relations, and even pandemics, on-time freight delivery can never be fully guaranteed.
 However, planning ahead and communicating with consumers can help shippers and service providers reduce the impact.

 The Impact of Supply Chain Disruptions On Freight

 The winter storms that struck several states across the U.S. in February 2021 were a mindful reminder that the transportation industry is often at the mercy of Mother Nature.
 As millions in Texas and throughout the South struggled with mass power and water outages, frontline truck drivers were also unable to move freight in and out of certain areas due to hazardous road conditions.

 With an economy larger than many countries, the flow of freight to and from Texas caused rippling effects across the country.
 For example, some manufacturing plants in other states had to temporarily suspend operations due to the inability to receive raw materials and freight from origins in Texas.
 Within Texas and other hard-hit areas, many store shelves became empty since truck drivers could not make stock deliveries.

 Consequentially, supply chain disruptions can cause more than a headache for shippers and businesses.
 The end-consumers are also impacted when the freight stops flowing.

 When disaster strikes and trucks are unable to make a delivery, the freight has to go somewhere.
 In the world of less-than-truckload and full truckload transportation, operations managers have to respond quickly and effectively.